No need to dread if you plan ahead

 - Elicit feedback from employees.

 Planning ahead for a crisis is crucial for any organization.
 There are several ways to prepare your team that could help lessen the impact on your company, employees and the community.
-To make sure you are prepared, contact Axia Public Relations to discuss creating a crisis plan unique to your company’s needs or download our free e-book Managing Public Relations in a Crisis.
+To make sure you are prepared, contact Axia Public Relations to discuss creating a crisis plan unique to your company’s needs or download our e-book Managing Public Relations in a Crisis.

 Featured image credit: 123rf.com